Category Archives: Daily Prayer

 Rosary: the Sorrowful Mysteries

-Introductory Prayers to each of the five sorrowful mysteries.
+Introductory Prayers for each of the five sorrowful mysteries.

 LG Sleiman